-If the bathroom is on a second floor, the same floor-joist rules apply.
-The only difference is that you have the added expense of demolishing sections of the first floor ceiling and then rebuilding it.
+If the bathroom is on the second floor, the same floor-joist rules apply.
+The only difference is that you have the added expense of demolishing sections of the first-floor ceiling and then rebuilding it.
 While not impossible, this can be messy and costly.

 - Having access below the bathroom in the form of an unfinished basement or crawlspace substantially helps.
 While major re-piping still needs to be done, at least you have access to it.

 - Keeping the toilet on the same side of the bathroom as the waste stack will also help.

 Consider the building materials that surround the toilet.
 Materials you should think about: flooring, walls, partitions, ceilings.
 Ceramic and vinyl tile, engineered wood floor, and laminate floor might be able to be patched (though there will be a color difference between old and new materials).